N4h0/N4h0/README.md

 - A fully client-side rendered website for an accounting firm ([link](https://github.com/N4h0/Bachelor_Hosting)).
 - A chatbot for the website mentioned above ([link](https://github.com/N4h0/ChatServer)), along with local testing of that chatbot ([link](https://github.com/N4h0/Bachelor-AI-github)).
 - A protocol for transmitting data over a simulated network ([link](https://github.com/Miskiyu/Portfolio-2-DATA2410-DRTP)).
 - A Chrome extension and local server that lets me add jobs to Google Sheets with one click — complete with an option to create LLM-generated CV and cover letter.
-If you're a recruiter reading this: I hope you appreaciate the honesty, and I do of course edit them manually afterwards if I use the feature.
 Also includes customizable settings ([link](https://github.com/N4h0/Job-Helper)).
 - A very basic react website with complete CRUD towards a MongoDB database ([link](https://github.com/N4h0/MongoDBProject)).

 <!--